 When a client asks us the difference between freelancers, consultants, and agencies, we tell them this:

-- Consultants are more senior solo people who usually work on the strategy level with companies who have teams in place who need to be directed.
+- Consultants are more senior solo people who usually work on the strategic level with companies that have teams in place who need to be directed.
 Hiring an agency is like hiring a fractional Director of (marketing channel).

 - Do we already have a strategy, and are we confident in it?

-- If not, do we have expertise and bandwidth in-house to create it?
+- If not, do we have the expertise and bandwidth in-house to create it?

-- Do we have a team in place to execute on it, and do they have bandwidth?
+- Do we have a team in place to execute it, and do they have the bandwidth?

 If you have the first and not the second, you need execution on the strategy which is best for a team of freelancers or an agency.